alexjmarshall/field-fade-effect/README.md

 # text-overflow-fade
-Applies a fade effect to field with overflowing text.
+Applies a fade effect to fields with overflowing text.

-Calculates whether text overflows to left or right and applies the fade to the overflowing side(s).
+Calculates whether text overflows to left or right and applies the fade effect to the overflowing side(s).

 Written with vanilla JavaScript & CSS.